Best fitted kitchens suppliers in the UK 2024

 How much do Howdens kitchens cost?

 Howdens prices are only supplied to the trade, with each tradesperson getting an individual deal.
-This means Howdens pricing can be quite opaque and inconsistent.
+Our researchers were not impressed by the lack of pricing transparency.
 How much you pay depends on the products you choose and the builder you work with.

 From online reviews, the average Howdens kitchen appears to cost anywhere from £5,000 to £15,000 depending on the installer, appliances, finishes and the choice of flooring or tiling.